YouMingYeh/github-blog/README.md

 </p>
 <br/>

+## Features
+1. **WYSIWYG Editor**: A Notion-style WYSIWYG editor that allows you to write and edit content.
+2. **GitHub Issues as Database**: Utilizes GitHub Issues API as its backend database.
+3. **SEO Enhancement**: Use server-side rendering to improve SEO.
+See [My Implementation](https://github.com/YouMingYeh/github-blog/tree/main/apps/web/app/posts/%5Bid%5D) with Next.js.
+4. **GitHub App**: Use GitHub App with OAuth to authenticate users.
+5. **Infinite Scrolling with Pagination**: Use GitHub Issues API to implement infinite scrolling with pagination.

 ## Introduction

 [GitHub Blog](https://github-blog-blue.vercel.app) is a dynamic, Notion-style WYSIWYG editor that innovatively utilizes GitHub Issues as its backend database.